 Your project stack is now running.
 Access it in your browser:

-By default the virtual host name is equal to the project's folder name sans spaces and dashes,
+By default, the virtual host name is equal to the project’s folder name sans spaces (underscores are converted to hyphens)

 .docksal domain appended to it.

 Site provisioning can be automated via a custom command (e.g.,

 fin init, which will call

 .docksal/commands/init).
 Put project specific initialization tasks there, like: